Org Geldenhuys, Principal of Abacus DIVISIONS, unpacks the requirements for first-time buyers to get commercial property finance.

 Deposit:

-Firstly you are going to need a deposit of some sorts – Unlike with residential property where you can buy without putting a deposit down, commercial property financiers requires a deposit in the region 30% of the valuation of the property.
-You are unlikely to get this waived or reduced as this is the way the industry works.
+Firstly, you are going to need a deposit of some sort.
+Unlike with residential property, where you can buy without putting a deposit down, commercial property financiers require a deposit in the region of 30% of the valuation of the property.
+You are unlikely to get this waived or reduced, as this is the way the industry works.

 Lease Agreement:

-Secondly you are going to need someone who’s cash flow will be used by the bankers to evaluate your ability make the monthly payments.
+Secondly, you are going to need someone whose cash flow will be used by the bankers to evaluate your ability to make the monthly payments.
 This is typically your own operating company or a tenant that will occupy the building.
-The bankers need comfort in your ability to pay for the finance which will be in the region of 70% of the valuation of the property.
-Commercial finance is also over a max of 10 years and your payment will be calculated based on a prime linked interest rate.
-I have developed a commercial bond calculator that’s available here that you can use to calculate your re-payments.
-Work with prime + 1%, a 30% deposit and a 10 year payback term. https://www.divisions.co.za/calculator
+The bankers need comfort in your ability to pay for the finance, which will be in the region of 70% of the valuation of the property.
+Commercial finance is also over a max of 10 years, and your payment will be calculated based on a prime-linked interest rate.
+I have developed a commercial bond calculator that’s available here that you can use to calculate your repayments.
+Work with prime + 1%, a 30% deposit, and a 10-year payback term.

 Shortfall based on valuation:

-Thirdly you need to make provision for any shortfall amount between the bank’s valuation of your property and the purchase price you offered on the property.
-That’s why it’s important that you don’t overpay for your property and may I suggest you get a good broker to help you to negotiate and pay the right price.
-You will only get finance for the market valuation of the property and not purchase price.
+Thirdly, you need to make a provision for any shortfall amount between the bank’s valuation of your property and the purchase price you offered on the property.
+That’s why you shouldn't overpay for your property, a good broker will help you to negotiate and pay the right price.
+You will only get finance for the market valuation of the property and not the purchase price.
 Here is a basic valuation tool I put together that you can use to see how banks will value your property.
-You can work with a 10% cap rate as a start. https://www.divisions.co.za/valuation-calculator
+You can work with a 10% cap rate as a start.

 Extra Costs: